caccolillo/AM_receiver_SDR/README.md

 Contains the fixed point simulink model golden reference model - this serves as the baseline reference implementation that other versions are compared against.

 ### 2. audio
-Contains the input audio files to be modulated - these are likely test audio signals used to validate the AM receiver's performance.
+Contains the input audio files to be modulated, used to validate the AM receiver's performance.

 ### 3. references
-Contains the referenced used as a starting point for the model - this probably includes academic papers, technical specifications, or existing implementations that informed the design.
+Contains the references used as a starting point for the model.

 ### 4. fixed_point_designer
 Contains the model converted in fixed point arithmetic - this represents the transition from floating-point to fixed-point implementation, crucial for hardware deployment where computational resources are limited.